-The HP Portable/9114A system can format double-sided discs in a single-sided format.
+The HP Portables/9114B system can format double-sided discs in a single-sided format.
 This is allowed for data compatability with other 3 1/2-inch disc systems.
-There is a utility called "Format.Com" on the utility disc supplied with your HP Portable computer.
-You must load the "Format.Com" utility into your HP
+There is a utility called "Format.Com" on the utility disc supplied with your HP Portable or Portable Plus computer.
+You must load the "Format.Com" utility into your HP Portables.
+Use the following sequence.

-Place the Utility disc into your HP 9114A.
+Place the Utility disc into your HP 9114B.
 Tab over to the DOS Command block and press Start Applic.
-From the MS DOS command display type:
+From the MS-DOS command display, type: